RopeWiki/commonjs/README.md

-This repository enables more effective development for MediaWiki:Common.js than attempting to edit a 5500-line monolithic file.
+This repository enables more effective development for [MediaWiki:Common.js](https://ropewiki.com/MediaWiki:Common.js) than attempting to edit a 5500-line monolithic file.

+Note mediawiki automatically minifys & mangles the javascript it serves, so the MediaWiki:Common.js wikipage can be kept in a human readable format.

 ## Usage